-- The Tower LCC+Q uses the CAN bus implementation of the NMRA LCC. - Communicates over the LCC CAN bus at 125Kb. - Support for a total of 16 Input/Output lines: - Up to 16 Input Lines. (internal pull-up termination on all lines) - Up to 16 Output Lines. - Internal Logic Engine with up to 4096 characters of logic space. - Support for up to 16 virtual code lines.
-(8 aspects per Track Circuit) - CDI (Configuration Description Information) controlled programming via Software. - Lines may be configured as individual input, output, or shared, (sampled) lines. - Automatically saves input/output and logic states during power down. - Boot Loader allows contact less user firmware upgrades over the LCC® (Layout Command & Control) connection. - Power is supplied over the LCC[®] bus.
+- The Tower LCC+Q uses the CAN bus implementation of the NMRA LCC. - Communicates over the LCC CAN bus at 125Kb. - Support for a total of 16 Input/Output lines: - Up to 16 Input Lines. (internal pull-up termination on all lines) - Up to 16 Output Lines. (these are the same physical lines as the inputs) - Internal Logic Engine with up to 4096 characters of logic space. - Support for up to 16 virtual code lines.
+(8 aspects per Track Circuit) - CDI (Configuration Description Information) controlled configuration via Software. - Lines may be configured as individual input, output, or shared, (sampled) lines. - Automatically saves input/output and logic states during power down. - Boot Loader allows contact less user firmware upgrades over the LCC® (Layout Command & Control) connection. - Power is supplied over the LCC® bus.
 The TowerLCC requires 20mA. plus whatever load may be imposed by the I/O modules that you choose. - Efficient switcher regulated 5VDC is available on each I/O port connector to power external modules or lamps.